anoraktrend/quester/README.md

 ## About

 Quester is a desktop client for the Music Player Daemon (MPD).
 It provides a fluid user interface focused on album art and visual feedback.
 Built using C++ and Qt Quick (QML), it aims to offer a lightweight yet visually appealing way to browse and play your music library.
+Use the stableized branch for the most up to date developement version.
+Currently Stablized is the main development branch.

 ## Features